mcellteam/mcell/libmcell/documentation/generated/classes.rst

      | The callback function will be called whenever is this reaction rule applied.

-  | Allows to intercept unimolecular and bimolecular reactions happening in volume.
+  | Defines a function to be called when a reaction was processed.
-  | It is allowed to do state modifications except for removing reacting molecules.
+  | It is allowed to do state modifications except for removing reacting molecules,
+  | they will be removed automatically after return from this callback.

 * | **load_bngl**